Image

 While the study focused on clinical students, the findings are equally applicable to commercial product training in healthcare.
 When the subject matter is technical, high-stakes, and requires hands-on familiarity, active and multimodal methods consistently outperform static ones.

 And for healthcare product organizations, any risk of lost knowledge matters.
-Teams who don’t fully retain or internalize product information may struggle to explain key features, replicate correct procedures, or support clinical users with confidence, creating potential knock-on effects for patient outcomes.
+Teams who don’t fully retain or internalize product information may struggle to explain key features, replicate correct procedures, or (crucially) support clinical users with confidence, creating potential knock-on effects for patient outcomes.

 • Why even well-designed product knowledge training can struggle under pressure